Alumnae in the Arts

 After graduating from St. Francis High School, she went on to become a Trojan at the University of Southern California.
 She graduated Magna Cum Laude with Phi Beta Kappa honors.
 During her time there, she also earned a second Bachelor’s degree in Business Administration.

 Stacey Stoddard Burkett ’04 started her circus career in 2009 at the Gravity Arts, training under renowned aerialist TT Robson.
 Stacey has trained locally in Santa Cruz, as well as at Kinetic Arts in Oakland.
 While silks has always been her first love, she has also performed some rope, and two years ago, added hand balancing and partner acrobatics to her repertoire.
+Stacey was a part of Acro5, an all female circus troupe, in 2015, and as a part of the group, performed in last year’s Santa Cruz Dance Week, and assistant-produced and performed in a full-length professional aerial and acrobatic show called Luminance.
+Stacey recently began teaching Beginner Aerial and Acrobatics at Radical Movement Factory in Santa Cruz.
+She hopes to continue her career in the air with more professional performances in the future, as well as continuing to share her passion through teaching.

 Claudia Castaneda ’02 is beginning her fifth year as an expatriate in Milan, Italy.
 She is currently completing her final thesis for a Masters in Visual Arts & Curatorial studies while working full time as the Study Abroad Milan Program Coordinator for students studying at Cattolica University, NABA, and Domus Academy.
 In between travel, work and research, she finds time to keep playing soccer on a couple of local teams including F.C.
 Pasturago.